Manojbhat09/carla-display/README.md

 # then you can type "0.0.0.0:8080" or "YOUR_REMOTE_MACHINE_PUBLIC_IP:8080" in your browser
 # to see the display if your browser is not prompted automatically.

+# now you can run your own python client to see what will happen in the browser!
+cd CARLA_SIMULATOR_PATH/PythonAPI/examples
+python3 spawn_npc.py

 # NOTICE: before you terminate the container, remember first to terminate all your python scripts.

 ```